 What is at stake in the VBL Club Championship?

-Along with qualification for the VBL Grand Final or the VBL Playoffs, the participating clubs are playing for the title of “German eFootball Champion” and the VBL Club Championship trophy, which goes to the winning club after the finals tournament.
-The design of the trophy is based on the Bundesliga trophy.
+The trophy is designed in the style of the Bundesliga Trophy.
 The V-shaped notches are a nod to the cursor that marks the player currently being controlled in EA SPORTS FIFA and is also part of the VBL logo.
-The silver-coloured trophy, which has a diameter of around 50 centimetres, will be used as a travelling trophy, with the names of the victorious clubs engraved each time.
+The silver-coloured trophy, which has a diameter of around 50 centimetres, will be used as a travelling trophy. with the names of the victorious clubs engraved each time.

 What is the format of the VBL International Series?